open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 Unlike the [Logs Bridge API](./bridge-api.md), application developers and instrumentation authors are encouraged to call this API directly.

-## EventLogger
+## EventEmitter

-The `EventLogger` is the entrypoint of the Event API, and is responsible for emitting `Events` as `LogRecord`s.
+The `EventEmitter` is the entrypoint of the Event API, and is responsible for emitting `Events` as `LogRecord`s.

-### EventLogger Operations
+### EventEmitter Operations

-The `EventLogger` MUST provide functions to:
+The `EventEmitter` MUST provide functions to:

-#### Create EventLogger
+#### Create EventEmitter

-New `EventLogger` instances are created though a constructor or factory method on `EventLogger`.
+New `EventEmitter` instances are created though a constructor or factory method on `EventEmitter`.

 **Parameters:**